Causes and Prevention

 Another cause is the ear infection otitis media, which can lead to long-term hearing loss if it is not treated.

 Hearing loss can also result from taking certain medications.
 "Ototoxic" medications damage the inner ear, sometimes permanently.
+Some ototoxic drugs include medicines used to treat serious infections, cancer, and heart disease.
 Some antibiotics are ototoxic.
-Even aspirin at some dosages can cause problems, but they are temporary.
+Even aspirin at some dosages can cause problems.
 Check with your doctor if you notice a problem while taking a medication.

 Heredity can cause hearing loss, but not all inherited forms of hearing loss take place at birth.
 Some forms can show up later in life.
 In otosclerosis, which is thought to be a hereditary disease, an abnormal growth of bone prevents structures within the ear from working properly.
 A severe blow to the head also can cause hearing loss.